NerochazeDev/Nokmail/replit.md

 ## Overview

-This is a Telegram bot application that provides email management functionality through integration with the Brevo API.
-The bot allows users to manage client databases and send templated emails via Telegram commands.
+This is a Telegram bot application that provides wallet security alert functionality through integration with the Brevo API.
+The bot sends unrecognized login alerts to digital asset holders to protect their cryptocurrency and wallet accounts.
 The system is built with Python using the python-telegram-bot library and features a modular architecture with separate components for client management, email services, and bot interaction.

 ## User Preferences